COSTA RICA IMMIGRATION & MOVING EXPERTS

 13.)
 Q. Is medical treatment expensive and is it good?

 .A.
 We have 2 medical programs in Costa Rica, but the one most people at retirement age should concern themselves with is our "medical social security system".
 The main reason we say this is that with the latest change in the immigration law, it has been mandated that all people will participate in this system.
 In fact, when you apply for your residency card (cedula), you will show proof of participation.
-The cost is extremely reasonable and is based on your declared income.
+The cost is based on your declared income.
 The more you declare as income, the more you would pay.
-The quality of care is excellent (excellent not only at the S.S. clinics, but throughout the country).
+The quality of care is excellent (excellent not only at the clinics, but throughout the country).

-One of the most positive reactions we receive from people using the S.S program is how efficient, pleasant and personable the doctors and staff are.
+One of the most positive reactions we receive from people using the CAJA program is how efficient, pleasant and personable the doctors and staff are.
 Are all clinics knockoffs of the Mayo clinic or John Hopkins?
 No but they function well, serve the people well and provide good service on site or via referring patients to the large S.S. hospitals for major problems.
 Hospital Mexico, located here in Costa Rica is a S.S. hospital and is famous in Central America for its heart transplants (free transplants if the individual cannot afford the operation).

 The other medical system is called the "INS" which provides another level of service.
-By using this system, there is a rather large annual premium to be paid and approximately a 70% renumeration for treatment.
+By using this system, there is a rather large annual premium to be paid and approximately a 70% remuneration for treatment.
 The big benefit of INS is that you can expect the same doctor to treat you on every occasion that you make an appointment.
 Nicer facilities also, but at a cost.

 The additional consideration regarding medical: the quality of the medical services here in Costa Rica is recognized to the extent that the country is becoming a mecca for the international medical tourism business.
 Basically, every procedure and treatment that is available in your home country, plus many that are not available, are standard procedure here.